 Unlike most mainlanders, she notes, islanders ‘get’ the necessity of living ecologically intelligent lives and of balancing personal growth and ‘pursuit of happiness’ with being engaged citizens of a community and good stewards of the environment.
 They base their lean, local, community-focused economic systems on long-term equitable and sustainable well-being, deep resiliency, and real wealth (personal, social, and ecological health) for all, rather than on short-term profits and runaway virtual wealth (money) for a very few.

 Still reeling from three jolting cultural and economic shocks in the 21st century (9/11, 2008 financial crisis, COVID-19 pandemic), we manic mainlanders — envious, impatient, insatiable, entitled hyper-consumers — are slowly (and grudgingly) coming around.
 For our numbers are now very large.
 Our technologies are now very powerful.
 And our negative impacts on the interconnected, interdependent natural world — of which we are a part, embedded in, connected to — are now very damaging.

-So we are compelled to chart a different course, as our wasteful consumerist culture, delusional 'human supremacy' worldview, and obsolete infinite economic growth story of biospheric dominance must soon come to an end on a full, finite, and ecologically ravaged planet.
+So we are compelled to chart a different course — a more ecologically intelligent course — as our wasteful consumerist culture, delusional 'human supremacy' worldview, and obsolete infinite economic growth story of biospheric dominance must soon come to an end on a full, finite, and ecologically ravaged planet.
 Indeed, we must soberly acknowledge the inconvenient truth that clear environmental limits have been breached.

 With a massive dirty ecological footprint from over two centuries of unfettered fossil-fueled economic hyper-growth and expansion, we have collectively reached the water's edge.
 And we find, friends and fellow mainlanders, that we are now, suddenly — islanders all.